villekf/OMEGA-doc/docs/source/geometry.rst

 Any data can also be used, if you input your own custom detector coordinates, or source-detector pairs, depending on the setup.
 In such a case, you only need to input the FOV sizes and the number of voxels per axis in the final image.
 Optionally also the object offsets (for example
-``options.oOffsetX``) if you wish to move the image volume from the origin. ``options.x`` should include the source coordinates for the X, Y and Z directions, and the detector coordinates for X, Y and Z, for EACH measurement.
+``options.oOffsetX``) if you wish to move the image volume from the origin (the volume is always by default centered on the origin).
+``options.x`` should include the source coordinates for the X, Y and Z directions, and the detector coordinates for X, Y and Z, for EACH measurement.
 This means that a total of 6 coordinates are needed per ONE measurement.
 For Python, these need to be Fortran-ordered (column major).